yangfreezy/shoezilla-ecommerce-store/README.md

 **_ Component Design _**

-This app was built following a permutation of the Atomic Design pattern by Brad Frost, (no templates).
+This app was built following design principles based off of Atomic Design, (only difference is no templates).

 Categorized in decreasing order of abstraction: